FluxBP/cth/MANUAL.md

 cth tests can be anything, but if they are Javascript or Perl 5 scripts, they can use the test libraries provided by cth, which allows one to write tests that interact with a `nodeos` instance using `cleos`, that is, to write tests for the Antelope Leap software stack.

-## Finding and loading test libaries
+## Finding and loading test libraries

 cth will help the `run` scripts load libraries by doctoring the environment variables `NODE_PATH` and `PERL5LIB` to include the path to all Perl and Javascript libraries that it finds.